 The quick answer is that you can make around $16,000 per year in dividends, before tax, if you invest $1 million in an ETF like Vanguard’s VOO or SPDR SPY.
-If you wanted to generate even more in dividends, the 1 million dollars invested in the SPYD would get you approximately $45,000 in dividends annually.
+If you wanted to generate even more in dividends, while giving up some price appreciation, the 1 million dollars invested in the SPYD would get you approximately $45,000 in dividends annually.

 Of course it’s important to remember that these data point reflect a point in time and this data is accurate as of writing this piece.
 Your actual earned dividends will vary over time based on the dividend yield at which you bought your investments, along with market and economic conditions.